CIRS- Chronic Inflammatory Response Syndrome Lab Test Panel

 C3a and C4a

-MMP9 is released By certain white blood cells and helps break down vessel walls so that different substances can get through into tissues like the brain, muscles, joints, etc. And see IRS, we see an overproduction of MMP9, allowing large amounts of inflammatory substances in, creating widespread inflammation.
+MMP9 is released By certain white blood cells and helps break down vessel walls so that different substances can get through into tissues like the brain, muscles, joints, etc. In CIRS, we see an overproduction of MMP9, allowing large amounts of inflammatory substances in, creating widespread inflammation.

 Since electrolytes can become imbalanced with CIRS, this can change the way nerves fire, creating chronic pain which can further trigger more inflammation.